Frequently Asked Questions about

 Yes, but travel expenses are additional.

-A legacy Video is a modern-day heirloom your family will treasure for generations to come.
+A Legacy Video is a modern-day heirloom your family will treasure for generations to come.

 Family Tree Video, LLC